What is Marvel Trumps Hate?

 Absolutely, as long as the amount matches the total sum of all your winning bids.
 If you’re doing a cumulative donation, please email the receipt(s) to us once.
 See our Donation Guide for more information.

 How do I keep my personal information private on the screenshots for donations?

 Personal information on receipts can be redacted; we only need to see the date, charity name, and donation amount.
 More info can be found in our Donation Guide.

 When will I receive my fanwork?

 We’re encouraging creators to complete their fanworks by November 2022, but please remember that we’re not generally enforcing a hard deadline.
 Creators and bidders should work together to create a mutually suitable timeline.

 What happens if my creator never gets back to me about my winning auction?

 If you don’t hear from your creator after the MTH mods connect you, please reach out to them yourself!
-If it has been a couple of months and you haven’t heard from them at all despite your efforts to get in touch, let us know and we’ll try to contact your creator on your behalf or help you assess the situation.
+They may be waiting to hear from you.
+If it has been a few months and you haven’t heard from them at all despite your efforts to get in touch, let us know and we’ll try to contact the creator on your behalf or help you assess the situation.